mimvoid/neocities-site/src/content/worlds/aegis-of-death/everett/index.md

 "Halle's usually the one who radios in during our missions, giving the details.
 She's pretty good at it, even if she can be a little strict.
 And angry.
 And loud.
 Especially with Sonya.

-"She might say she prefers me for actually listening to her, but I can tell she and Sonya are pretty close.
+"She says she prefers me for actually listening to her, but I can tell she and Sonya have known each other for much longer.
 Sometimes I feel like I'm intruding, so I just let them be."

 ### [Aisling Fitzpatrick]({{% relref "aisling" %}})